 While in the process of cutting down the painkillers, or searching for a rehabilitation center, you should stay in a safe environment and keep yourself distracted.
 Have close friends or family members that know about your addiction problem to stay with you to keep you company and help.
 People who have gone through opiate withdrawal recommend keeping yourself comfortable and entertained.
 Good ideas to follow up on can be something as simple as watching movies, reading books, writing.
 Also, make sure you’re prepared for the symptoms that will occur during withdrawal.
 When cutting back on opiates, you’ll most likely be sweating a lot so keep a fan nearby and extra clean sheets to change your bed.

 Taking opiates prescribed by doctors and using them cautiously can help you with certain events, but using this powerful drug too much and without safety is dangerous.
 Take in the tips listed above to help you, or a loved one, get through this tough journey.
-Slowly reduce your intake of opiate and don’t be afraid to seek help if you are unable to do it by yourself.
+Slowly reduce your intake of opiates and don’t be afraid to seek help to get off opiates if you are unable to do it by yourself.
+Call toll-free today to speak with a qualified professional if you or a loved one have any questions on how to get off opiates, or if you would like more information on addiction rehabilitation.